Environmental issues in Iraq: River basins

+There now exists several projects to restore the marshes and return the Ahwari people to the lands.

 Government response

 Although the interim government appointed in 2004 included a Ministry of Environment, long-term environmental crises such as the depletion of marshland in the Shatt al Arab have a low priority.
 The government has made numerous efforts to help the environment and the people of Iraq.